 The State of Oregon is working on new EV infrastructure on a variety of fronts, from charging stations on state-owned property to engagement with Volkswagen and Electrify America on how settlement funds are being used to develop charging infrastructure across the state.
 Contact us for more information.

-The Oregon Department of Environmental Quality is implementing a new rebate program for the purchase of certain EVs, including battery electric and plug-in hybrid vehicles.
+The Oregon Department of Environmental Quality has a new rebate program for the purchase of certain EVs, including battery electric and plug-in hybrid vehicles.
 The different rebates include options for new, leased, or used electric vehicles, with provisions to support EV adoption by low- or moderate-income families.
 Utilities are welcome to share information about the state program with their customers and promote alongside their utility-specific EV rebate programs.